Andrés Quintana Roo: Education

 Andres Quintana Roo studied in the Seminario de San Ildefonso de Mérida where he proved his great capacity as a writer.
 In 1802, at the age of 15, he finished his Latin studies at San Ildefonso.
 He continued his studies receiving certifications in Arts in 1805 and Theology and Doctrine in 1808.
 His instructor of the arts, D. Pablo Moreno, said of him that "he had always manifested a judgement and maturity superior to his age."

 In December 1808, (only two months after the overthrow of Viceroy José de Iturrigaray by ultra-conservative elements) he arrived in Mexico City to continue his studies at the Real y Pontificia Universidad de Nueva España ("Royal and Pontifical University of New Spain").
 With him he took a letter of recommendation from the Bishop of Yucatán and Tabasco, Pedro Agustín Esteves y Ugarte, that said he "always had a singular application and talent, performing his literary functions with all brilliance and contributing with modesty, Christianity and good bearing in his behavior."

 In early February 1809 he had earned his Bachelor of Arts and by the end of the month he had earned his Bachelor of Doctrine.
-The latter degree was awarded by Dr. D. Agustín Pomposo Fernández.
-Following his graduation Quintana Roo interned at the law firm of D. Fernández practicing jurisprudence for two years.
+The latter degree was awarded by Dr. Agustín Pomposo Fernández.
+Following his graduation Quintana Roo interned at the law firm of Fernández practicing jurisprudence for two years.

 Leona Vicario

-During his time working for D. Agustín Fernández, Quintana Roo met María de la Soledad Leona Martín y Vicario, the niece of D. Fernández.
-Her father, Gaspar Martín Vicario, had worked for D. Fernández before his death.
-Her mother, D. Fernández's sister, was Camila Fernández whose death in 1807 left Vicario in the care of her uncle.
+During his time working for Agustín Fernández, Quintana Roo met Leona Vicario (María de la Soledad Leona Martín y Vicario), the niece of Fernández.
+Her father, Gaspar Martín Vicario, had worked for Fernández before his death.
+Her mother, Fernández's sister, was Camila Fernández, whose death in 1807 left Vicario in the care of her uncle.

 When Quintana Roo and Vicario met, she was engaged to marry Octaviano Obregón (though not of her own choice), the son of a colonel of high birth.
 After the Crisis of 1808, the younger Obregón left for Spain and the following year she met Quintana Roo.
 The two were an excellent match, both being interested in writing, the arts, politics, and liberation.
 They fell in love, and around 1811, Quintana Roo asked Fernández for permission to marry Vicario.
 Fernández refused and Quintana Roo left his law practice.